maltejanssen/Automatic-Data-Recognition-System-in-Natural-Language/Data/README.md

 # Annotations of WNUT'17 Emerging and Rare Entities task

+## General Info
+The Dataset is focused on merging  and rare entities and contains very few surface forms which mostly don't repeat more than once.
+Most of the surface forms also are not shared by Training and Test Data.

+### Training Data
+The training Data contains 1,000  annotated tweets, totaling 65,124 tokens.

+### Test Data
+The test Data not only contains tweets, but also posts from Reddit, Youtube and Stackexchange.
+The reason for that is to have posts with more than 140 characters as these exhibit different writing styles and characteristics.

+### Classes
 The data is divided into the following 7 classes:

 1. Person